Myanmar's Suu Kyi: from prisoner to would-be lawmaker

 It will not be plain sailing.

-The campaign trail has left Suu Kyi suffering from sickness and exhaustion and the NLD has alleged irregularities in the run-up to the ballot.
+The campaign trail has left Suu Kyi suffering from sickness and exhaustion and the NLD has alleged irregularities.

 Suu Kyi has made no secret of the fact she wants to change a constitution that enshrines the military's role in politics.